 The Art Council is now the sole sponsor of Harmony Weekend.
 A donation is made each year to the Shriners organization for their participation.
 The performers on the Hill are paid by the hour or half hour.
 The sound system at all functions at the Harbor and the Art Fair is provided by the Council.

 Only non-profit food booths are allowed on the grounds and each year, the total raised is approximately $24,000, of which 10% is returned to the Council.

-The monies raised by the Council have been disbursed to the community through Adult Art classes, scholarships, Choir and Band, Art department, Summer Concerts, City Signs, Banners, Fourth of July Sidewalk Art, Harrisville and Lincoln Depots, Co-Op Nursery, 4-H, Fire Awareness Education, etc.
+The monies raised by the Council have been disbursed to the community through Adult Art classes, scholarships, Choir and Band, Art department, Summer Concerts, City Signs, Banners, Fourth of July Sidewalk Art, Harrisville and Lincoln Depots, Co-Op Nursery, 4-H, Christmas in the Village, Farm to Fork, Fire Awareness Education, etc.

 The monies raised from Harmony Weekend have provided the Council with a new building on the location of the former Henry Stone home on North Third St. in the City of Harrisville.
 When Bruce retired in 1998, everything stored in his house was moved to the Stone house.
 Later, the Stone house was demolished and the new building was erected in its place.
 Dick Hartz was the volunteer contractor for the building.
 The Council no longer stores equipment in five different locations or depends on private individuals to furnish storage in barns or garages.
 The new building has plenty of storage room.
 It was not constructed with art classes in mind, but they are an added bonus to the community.